 At random times: Possibly some other stuff.
 I’d love to say that I’m going to get around to publishing patterns or finally hanging the art in my room or whatever, but let’s be honest: I have no idea when or if I’ll get around to anything else.

 So…if you like pretty knitted things and me yelling and (primarily) white male authors from the 20th century…stay tuned!

 And keep me in your thoughts as I attempt to survive the coming year…

 I’ve decided I’m just crazy enough to try to read every book that’s ever won the Hugo Award for Best Novel…and, of course, that I want to share this insane experience with all of you.
-This week we visit Larry Niven’s famous Big Dumb Object, the Ringworld.
-If you are traveling with a Kzin, please ensure they are properly sedated as we journey on through sixty-odd posts of science fiction, speculation and social justice!
+After a 13-month haitus as I prepped for, some how survived, and then recovered from my first year teaching, THP is back in action with a visit to Pell’s World and its accompanying station.
+Sixty-odd posts of science fiction, speculation and social justice continue!

 Warning!
 Mild spoilers ahead!

 The Hugo Project makes its triumphant return!

 In the past 30 hours, I have read an entire novel on my phone.

 I came home from work yesterday incapable of rational thought but fully convinced of three things: